 This is creepy in an intelligent way and the camerawork aims to enhance the script.
 There are lots of things happening that are just out of focus or slightly out of frame.
 All this imagery is purposely activating the viewers' mind to unsettle you to the maximum.

 This does have a very theatrical feel about it and while I have never seen the theatre production I would guess it is almost identical.
-Dyson and Nyman do a fantastic job directing, on top of the already mentioned camerawork the sound score is perfectly matched.
 But more importantly, they inspire great performances from the cast all weaved together with brilliant British humour.

 All in all, Ghost Stories does exactly what the title suggests.
 It takes a relatively simple premise and fills it jam-packed full of twists and unexpected turns.
 It is a masterclass in storytelling in a style that harps back to the old British horror shorts.